Atashi27/MYalumnUS/README.md

 Step 0. git clone https://github.com/Atashi27/MYalumnUS.git

 Step 1.
-Open config.cfg and app.py to add the authorized email id and password of admin.
+Open app.py to add the authorized email id and password of admin in line no 14, 15 and 73.
-NOTE: Reduce the security of admin email address in mail settings.
+Also allow less secure apps for the admin email address in gmail settings using https://myaccount.google.com/lesssecureapps
+NOTE: If this step is not followed smtplib.SMTPAuthenticationError will be raised

 Step 2.
 Open command prompt and execute following command